Diana Davis Spencer Foundation - Funder Overview

 Application Success Factors

 Since this is an invitation-only funder, success depends on alignment with foundation priorities and being identified through their networks rather than a competitive application process.
-However, organizations invited to apply should emphasize:
+However, organisations invited to apply should emphasise:

 1. Entrepreneurial Leadership and Vision CEO Abby Spencer Moffat states: "We are always looking for entrepreneurs, people with a variety of skill sets and a vision for success."
 The foundation values leaders who "think out of the box" and demonstrate innovative approaches.
 As Moffat notes: "We bring an entrepreneurial mindset to everything we do...We dream big.
 And we believe the impossible can be done."